KTH/kth-python/README.md

 ## Versions
 The 🐳 image is build every night to have the latest security patches installed.
 After being built the image is pushed to [KTH:s public account on Docker Hub](https://hub.docker.com/r/kthse/kth-python/tags/).

-## What versions are installed in the image?
+## What python related software are installed in the image?
 The image tag tells you what version you are using so `kth-python:3.10.* is Python version 3.10` and so on.
 The path version is normally not changed unless we install something in the image.
 Otherwise we try to stay on the latest major.minor version.

 *Pip* and *Pipenv* versions are always the latest availible.